Improving Online-to-Nonconvex Conversion for Smooth Optimization via Double Optimism: Introduction

 where $F: \reals^d \rightarrow \reals$ is a smooth but possibly non-convex function bounded from below. {With access to a deterministic gradient oracle, it is well known that gradient descent (GD) can find an $\varepsilon$-stationary point within $\bigO(\varepsilon^{-2})$ iterations when the gradient of $F$ is Lipschitz continuous, which is worst-case optimal among all first-order methods~\citep{carmon2020lower}.
 In the stochastic setting, where the oracle returns an unbiased noisy gradient with variance bounded by $\sigma^2$, stochastic gradient descent (SGD) achieves a complexity of $\bigO(\varepsilon^{-2} + \sigma^2 \varepsilon^{-4})$~\citep{ghadimi2013stochastic}, which is likewise worst-case optimal~\citep{arjevani2023lower}. }

 Interestingly, when both the gradient and the Hessian of $F$ are Lipschitz continuous, it becomes possible to outperform standard GD or SGD.
-In the deterministic setting, \cite{carmon2017convex} proposed an accelerated gradient-based method that exploits directions of negative curvature, achieving a complexity of \(\mathcal{O}(\varepsilon^{-1.75} \log(1/\varepsilon))\).
-Concurrently, \cite{agarwal2017finding} introduced an approximate variant of the cubic regularization method~\citep{nesterov2006cubic}, which uses only first-order gradients and access to Hessian-vector products, and achieves a complexity of \(\mathcal{O}(\varepsilon^{-1.75} \log(d/\varepsilon))\).
-More recently, \cite{li2022restarted,li2023restarted} eliminated the logarithmic factor from these bounds by incorporating restarting techniques into accelerated gradient and heavy-ball methods, achieving the state-of-the-art complexity of \(\mathcal{O}(\varepsilon^{-1.75})\).
+In the deterministic setting, \citet{carmon2017convex} proposed an accelerated gradient-based method that exploits directions of negative curvature, achieving a complexity of \(\mathcal{O}(\varepsilon^{-1.75} \log(1/\varepsilon))\).
+Concurrently, \citet{agarwal2017finding} introduced an approximate variant of the cubic regularization method~\citep{nesterov2006cubic}, which uses only first-order gradients and access to Hessian-vector products, and achieves a complexity of \(\mathcal{O}(\varepsilon^{-1.75} \log(d/\varepsilon))\).
+More recently, \citet{li2022restarted,li2023restarted} eliminated the logarithmic factor from these bounds by incorporating restarting techniques into accelerated gradient and heavy-ball methods, achieving the state-of-the-art complexity of \(\mathcal{O}(\varepsilon^{-1.75})\).
 However, the methods proposed in~\citep{carmon2017convex,agarwal2017finding} are complex and rely on multiple subroutines to exploit negative curvature, while the restarting techniques in~\citep{li2022restarted,li2023restarted} involve lengthy derivations, and their extension to the stochastic setting remains unclear.
-In the stochastic setting, the best known result is due to~\cite{cutkosky2020momentum}, who proposed normalized SGD with momentum and extrapolation, achieving $\bigO(\varepsilon^{-2}+\sigma^2\varepsilon^{-3.5})$.
+In the stochastic setting, similar improvements over SGD have been achieved using different algorithmic techniques~\citep{allen2018make,allen2018natasha,tripuraneni2018stochastic,fang2019sharp}.
+To our knowledge, the best known result is due to~\citet{cutkosky2020momentum}, who proposed normalized SGD with momentum and extrapolation, achieving $\bigO(\varepsilon^{-2}+\sigma^2\varepsilon^{-3.5})$.
 While this method attains the optimal rate of $\bigO(\sigma^2\varepsilon^{-3.5})$ for the stochastic setting~\citep{arjevani2020second}, it fails to achieve the accelerated rate of $\bigO(\varepsilon^{-1.75})$ for the deterministic setting.
 Notably, to the best of our knowledge, no single unified algorithm simultaneously attains the best-known guarantees in both settings.